-Carrier has compiled a list of industry terms and phrases that are often used when referring to vibrating, recycling and foundry equipment.
+Carrier has compiled a list of industry terms and phrases that are often used when referring to vibrating, processing, recycling and foundry equipment.

 Most of these phrases refer to dynamic balancing, vibration isolation and vibrating equipment spring systems.
 Our customer sales representatives, support team and engineers are more than happy to assist you to determine your needs and explain any of our terminology in more detail.

 Base Mounted – Conveyor base mounts to floor or a support designed to absorb vibrations.
 Recommended for installation at or below grade.

 Isolated Weighted-Base Balancing – Conveyor base with several times the mass weight of pan is mounted on isolation springs.
 Depending on spring type, isolation percentage can be as high as 80 to 90 percent.

 Balanced – Counterbalance member operates 180 degrees out-of-phase with conveyor pan.
 Identical spring systems create equal and opposite forces to reduce reactions by at least 90 percent.